easrng/broken-image-fixer/README.md

-# broken-image-fixer
+# Broken Image Fixer
-Fixes broken images on Scratch Discuss.
+Fixes the broken images resulting from the Wikimedia Open Redirect fix, plus tries to fix some Tinypic images.